Innersloth Content Policy & IP Guidelines For Fans and Unlicensed Creators

 4. Small Batch Sales – Online

 You may sell handmade fan works which incorporate the Among Us IP online if you run your own storefront (on Etsy, Shopify, etc.).
-Fan works must only be sold in a limited quantity and must be hand-crafted and otherwise created with minimal third-party involvement (for example, items with manufacturer or other professional assistance).
+Fan works must only be sold in a limited quantity (“limited quantity means basically the amount you are willing to create by hand.
+For example, if you are willing to create 150 units by hand, then you can sell 150 units.”) and must be hand-crafted and otherwise created with minimal third-party involvement (for example, items with manufacturer or other professional assistance).

 Even if you have your own storefront and create your own products, we do not permit the sale of: